Place of detention

 Persons arriving in Spain by sea and automatically issued with detention orders are detained in police stations for a period of 72 hours with a view to the execution of removal measures.
 Police stations in Málaga, Tarifa, Almería and Motril are mainly used for that purpose.

 As mentioned in Access to the Territory, in June 2018 the Spanish Government put in place new resources to manage arrivals and to carry out the identification of persons’ vulnerabilities in the first days of arrival.
 Specific facilities for emergency and referral include the Centres for the Temporary Assistance of Foreigners (Centros de Atención Temporal de Extranjeros, CATE) and the Centres for Emergency Assistance and Referral (Centros de Atención de Emergencia y Derivación, CAED).
 While CAED are open facilities, CATE operate under police surveillance and persons cannot go out until they have been identified.
-As reported by the Spanish Ombudsman, CATEs are not properly regulated and do not fall under specific protocols, as they are considered as “extensions” National Police stations.[6]
+As reported by the Spanish Ombudsperson, CATEs are not properly regulated and do not fall under specific protocols, as they are considered as “extensions” of National Police stations.[2]

 After the closure of the Arguineguín dock, which was used as the first place for reception of migrants reaching the Canary Islands, the CATE of Barranco Seco was opened.
-In its 2022 annual report, the Public Prosecutor office noted that some improvements could be observed in the conditions of the facility.
-On the contrary, in relation to the CATE of Lanzarote, the Public Prosecutor highlighted various shortcomings, especially for what concerned risks for the health of the individuals it hosted and general unpreparedness to host individuals.[7]

 UNHCR continued to highlight the need to improve the mechanisms at the CATEs, with the aim of ensuring the possibility for persons in need of protection to apply for asylum during their initial 72 hours in the country, which has so far been hindered.[4]